mauriciodev/batch_ppp/README.md

 ### Checking the docker image
 docker images

-### Running the image with the data folder as volume to check the installation
+### Running the image with the data folder as volume to check the installation (first run only)
-docker run -v ${PWD}/data:/data rtklib:demo5 --help
+docker run -d -it -v ${PWD}/data:/data --name rtklib rtklib:demo5

+### Running the container already created
+docker start rtklib

+### Testing if the daemon is reponding
+docker exec rtklib /rnx2rtkp --help

 ## Locally
 ### Download and install rtklib explorer